-A daily groom for cats with long hair; this should only take 5 or 10 minutes.
+A daily groom for cats with long hair, this will only take 5 or 10 minutes.

-Cat brush – This should be a good quality, soft-bristled brush.
+- Cat brush – This should be good quality, soft-bristled brush.

 Cat grooming brushes and combs are readily available from your local pet store or supermarket.